Skip to content

 • API and Object Model Differences: Salesforce and various ERPs use different API protocols (e.g., REST, SOAP), enforce different rate limits, and have unique object models.
 A custom integration must account for every nuance, including pagination, error handling, and the mapping of complex record associations (e.g., accounts to orders to line items).
 This creates a significant and ongoing maintenance burden.

 • Scalability and Reliability: As your business grows, so does your data volume.
 Batch processes that worked for 10,000 records will fail with 1,000,000.
-An effective integration solution must scale effortlessly and include automated reliability features like retries and issue alerting to ensure mission-critical data flows are never interrupted.
+An effective integration solution must scale without extra engineering work and include automated reliability features like retries and issue alerting to ensure business-critical data flows are never interrupted.

 Evaluating Common ERPs for Salesforce Integration